ByteMeee/WikiPageRanking/README.md

 # WikiPageRanking
 ##  Hadoop example - Page Ranking Wikipedia

-This project is a sample how to work with Hadoop. ut containes 3 jobs to parse, calculate and order the page ranking of a Wikipedia dump.
+This project is a sample how to work with Hadoop. it containes 3 jobs to parse, calculate and order the page ranking of a Wikipedia dump.

 Requires: